spuentesp/foundryvtt-cyberpunkred/README.md

 # General Design Plans

 So far, we have added:
 -Armor as items.
-You can use them in the combat -Cyberware now with type! now all your cyberware will be listed and ordered by their body location or type...
+You can use them in the combat tab.
+-Cyberware now with type! now all your cyberware will be listed and ordered by their body location or type...

 # License and Credits